Hibou57/External-Programs-ST3/README.md

 Rationals
 ------------------------------------------------------------------------------
-The program invocation is purposely simple and executed synchronously.
+The program invocation is purposely simple.
 This plug-in provides what I believe should be part of the core of an editor, and that's not the purpose of an editor to be another shell or to provide command line edition features (that's the purpose of plug-ins).
 So there never will be